azzoz20011/etl_pipeline/README.md

 GROUP BY 1
 order by 2 DESC
 limit 10;`
-- how many artists with no audiance?
+- How many artists with no audiance?
 `SELECT COUNT(artist)
 FROM (SELECT a.artist, count(s.songplay_id) as num_of_listeners
-    FROM songplays s  <br/>
+    FROM songplays s
     RIGHT JOIN artists a
     ON s.artist_id = a.artist_id
     GROUP BY 1)